12mre1/12mre1.github.io/_posts/2021-06-15-Optimizing-Deep-Neural-Nets-with-Tensorflow.md

 <center><img src="/img/sgd.png" width = "40%" alt = "SGD"></center>

 In the formula above, \\( \alpha \\) denotes the __learning rate__, which is a hyperparameter designed to control step size.
 You can see that eventually, repeated iterations of weight updates reach the globabl minimum of the loss function.
+The dotted lines represent the gradients at fixed points along the way.
+Notice also that we're assuming the surface is differentiable (and continuous) for the entire domain of weights.
+However, the loss function does not necessarily have to look 'pretty'.
+There may be many local optima and saddle points in which regular GD can get stuck.
+Some of the technique's we'll discuss shortly are also great at avoiding this problem.

 ## Today's Example Data